ConnorDinh/website-chatbot/MAKECOM_WORKFLOW_GUIDE.md

 ## OpenAI System Prompt

 ```
 You are a customer data extraction specialist for Soco Nail salon.
-Analyze the provided customer conversation and extract structured information.
+Analyze the provided customer conversation messages and extract structured information.

+The input is an array of conversation messages with this structure:
+[
+  {"role": "user", "content": "Customer message", "timestamp": "ISO timestamp"},
+  {"role": "assistant", "content": "Bot response", "timestamp": "ISO timestamp"}
+]

 Extract the following information from the customer messages:
 - Customer Name